 (Sure – I’m not so naive to think that doping isn’t an issue today.
 However, I’ll reserve judgement up until someone gets caught.)

 All that said, measuring a company’s success by their medal count or the number of gold medals is a bit of a stretch.
 Why should Kuwait, a small country of 3.5 million people, be measured against the United States or China?
 Los Angeles alone, without counting the surrounding valley and metro area, has 3.8 million people!

 Scaling Medal Count for Fairness in the 2012 London Olympics

 So the first of the scaled, ‘fair’ metrics is the number of medals per capita.

 If the US gets 100 medals and Kuwait gets 1, that should be about even.
 Still, you want to reward better medal counts: silver and gold should be valued above bronze in some manner.

 Now, I say all this as a curious observer.
 I’m certainly no Olympic athlete; my best performance in the 100 meter was in the low 12s.
 (That time hasn’t been competitive since 1896.)

 Treating all medals the same may look good in a medal count table, but it’s hard to argue that being the third best in the world at something equals being the best.

-That’s exactly the case in Women’s Beach volleyball, and this metric ignores the domination of that sport by the US.
-Additionally, it is biased towards small countries, which may have a single athlete win multiple gold medals, and not winning medals in other games.
+That’s exactly the case in Women’s Beach volleyball, ignoring the domination of that sport by the US.
+Additionally, this measure is biased towards small countries, which may have a single athlete win multiple gold medals.

 Who won the 2012 London Olympics?
 Is it as simple as gold medals or total medals?
 Great Britain vs. Russia… which one would you rather be, medal count wise?
 Should we adjust for latitude?